mssync/Microsoft-Project/README.md

 ### System Requirements

-Before setting up Microsoft Project 2016, confirm that your system meets the following minimum requirements:
+Before setting up Microsoft Project, confirm that your system meets the following minimum requirements:

 * **Operating System**: Windows 7, 8, 8.1, or 10 (32-bit or 64-bit)
 * **Processor**: 1 GHz or faster